conwaymd/conwaymd/README.md

      -v, --version  show program's version number and exit -x, --verbose  run in verbose mode (prints every replacement applied)
    ```

+**WARNING: on Windows, be careful not to run the `.cmd` files by accident;
+they might break your computer.
+God save!**

 ## Features